junxit/us-congress-bills-115/metadata.md

 - 2017-11-21 — Placed on the Union Calendar, Calendar No. 308.
 - 2017-11-21 — Reported by the Committee on Financial Services.
 H. Rept.
 115-416.
 - 2017-11-21 — Reported by the Committee on Financial Services.
 H. Rept.
 115-416.
+- 2017-11-29 — Rules Committee Resolution H. Res.
+635 Reported to House.
+Rule provides for consideration of H.R.
+4182 and H.R.
+1699.
+Resolution provides for consideration of H.R.
+4182 under a structured rule, with one hour of general debate, and one motion to recommit with or without instructions.
+Resolution also provides for consideration of H.R.
+1699 under a closed rule, with one hour of general debate, and one motion to recommit with or without instructions.
+- 2017-11-30 — Rule H. Res.
+635 passed House.
+- 2017-12-01 — Considered under the provisions of rule H. Res.
+635. (consideration: CR H9573-9585)
+- 2017-12-01 — DEBATE - The House proceeded with one hour of debate on H.R.
+1699.
+- 2017-12-01 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on the Waters, Maxine (CA) motion to recommit with instructions.
+The instructions contained in the motion seek to report the same back to the House forthwith with an amendment to protect consumers from excessive costs and predatory lenders.
+- 2017-12-01 — House amendment offered
+- 2017-12-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-12-01 — Ms. Waters, Maxine moved to recommit with instructions to the Committee on Financial Services. (text: CR H9583)
+- 2017-12-01 — On motion to recommit with instructions Failed by the Yeas and Nays: 193 - 227 (Roll no. 650).
+- 2017-12-01 — On passage Passed by recorded vote: 256 - 163 (Roll no. 651). (text: CR H9573)
+- 2017-12-01 — Passed/agreed to in House: On passage Passed by recorded vote: 256 - 163 (Roll no. 651).(text: CR H9573)
+- 2017-12-01 — Rule provides for consideration of H.R.
+4182 and H.R.
+1699.
+Resolution provides for consideration of H.R.
+4182 under a structured rule, with one hour of general debate, and one motion to recommit with or without instructions.
+Resolution also provides for consideration of H.R.
+1699 under a closed rule, with one hour of general debate, and one motion to recommit with or without instructions.